ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 For case-insensitive search or/and in UTF-8 format use functions `ngramDistanceCaseInsensitive, ngramDistanceUTF8, ngramDistanceCaseInsensitiveUTF8`.

 Notes: For UTF-8 case we use 3-gram distance.
 All these are not perfectly fair n-gram distances.
-We use 2 bytes hashes to hash n-grams and then calculate the symmetric difference between these hash tables -- collisions may occur.
+We use 2-byte hashes to hash n-grams and then calculate the symmetric difference between these hash tables -- collisions may occur.
 With UTF-8 case-insensitive format we do not use fair `tolower` function -- we zero the 5-th bit (starting from zero) of each codepoint byte -- this works for Latin and mostly for all Cyrillic letters.

 [Original article](https://clickhouse.yandex/docs/en/query_language/functions/string_search_functions/) <!--hide-->